-In a span of 90 years, the loyalty of a dog from a sleepy town in Japan, has traversed from Shibuya via newspapers, reached Tokyo and neighboring islands via textbooks and animated films and further across the oceans via a Hollywood adaptation; it would hardly come as a surprise if we find in an internet survey that Hachiko is the world’s most famous dog.
+In a span of 90 years, the loyalty of a dog from a sleepy town in Japan has traversed from Shibuya via newspapers, reached Tokyo and neighbouring islands via textbooks and animated films and further across the oceans via a Hollywood adaptation; it would hardly come as a surprise if we find in an internet survey that Hachiko is the world’s most famous dog.

-Finally Hachiko reunited with his human, in a bronze statue installed on his 80th death anniversary, at the University of Tokyo where Hachiko’s human Hidesaburo Ueno (1871-1925), a professor of agricultural engineering. once taught.
+A bronze statue was installed at the University of Tokyo where Hachiko’s human Hidesaburo Ueno (1871-1925), was a professor of agricultural engineering.
 The statue depicts Hachiko jumping up to greet Ueno, who is extending his hand to pat the dog.

 Hachiko died of the filarial disease in 1935, 10 years after Ueno’s death.
 All through these years, Hachiko religiously kept coming, each day without fail, to the railway station, waiting for Ueno to return from college.